Content Authoring Pilot - Sending a grade from a Storyline or Captivate module in WordPress to Canvas

 This document covers basic information on how to send a grade from a Storyline or Captivate module in WordPress to Canvas for the content authoring pilot.

 A WordPress plugin processes xAPI statements (specifically "Passed" and "Failed" statements) and sends a grade value back to your Canvas gradebook.
-This process currently needs to be run manually by the instructor.
+This process can either be manually run or setup to run every half hour.

 - Login to the pilot WordPress site: grassblade.doit.wisc.edu/test/wp-admin/

 - Click on Pages on the left menu.

 - Click on the page your module is used in.

 - Scroll towards the bottom of the page where you see the Auto Grade Sync Settings window.

 - Select the Beginning Date and Ending Date of the range of submissions you want to process.

 - Select the Grading Scheme you want to use from the drop-down menu.
 You can select from Average Attempt, Best Attempt, First Attempt, or Last Attempt.